vinceimbat/vinceimbat/content/Happiness is not the ultimate value.md

 This thought experiment attempts to refute [[Hedonism]] or the idea that happiness is the ultimate good by making us choose between a simulated reality and real life.
 As the experiment shows, there are things that increases a person's well-being beyond happiness, which makes hedonism false.
 If hedonism was true then we would not hesitate plugging into this machine.

-In [[thoughts/scott barry kaufman]]'s revision of [[Maslow’s heirarchy of needs]], he argues that the highest mental state a human can achieve is [[thoughts/transcendence]].
+In [[thoughts/scott barry kaufman]]'s revision of [[Maslow’s heirarchy of needs]], he argues that the highest mental state a human can achieve is [[transcendence]].
 In transcendence, happiness can be sacrificed for the sake of a more meaningful existence with oneself and with others.

 # References